Gracesunday16/marketing-promotion-analysis/README.md

 ---

-🧠 How I Told This Story (Optional Narration)

-🎯 The Business Problem

-> Our marketing team regularly runs promotions — from discounts to flash sales — but there's been no structured way to measure which campaigns actually drive results.
-We needed a clear answer: "Which promos worked best, and were they worth the cost?"

-🧾 The Dataset

-> I worked with a realistic dataset of 10,000+ records, simulating 12 months of activity with variables like customer segmentation, promo type, revenue, and region.

-📊 The Dashboard

-> Built in Looker Studio, it includes KPIs, charts, filters, and calculated fields to analyze ROI, sales lift, and promo performance over time.

-🔍 Discoveries

-10% OFF = Highest ROI, lowest volume → profitable but niche
+🕵️‍♀️ Insights & Recommendations

+🔹 1.
+Invest More in High-ROI Countries

+Countries such as [insert top country from your dashboard] delivered strong ROI despite lower volume.
+These regions are ideal for increased promotional budget allocation to test for higher market response.

+🔹 2.
+Rethink Low-Volume High-ROI Strategies

+10% OFF promotions yielded excellent ROI but reached fewer customers.
+These promos are cost-efficient but may need stronger marketing or bundling to scale.

+🔹 3.
+Maximize the “After” Phase Effect

+Significant revenue was recorded in the post-promo period, suggesting that customers often buy after the official promo ends.
+This supports running post-promo reminders or limited-time extensions.

+🔹 4.
+Double Down on Top Product Categories

+Categories like Hair Care responded especially well to promos.
+Focusing campaigns on these categories can drive higher ROI with less experimentation.

+🔹 5.
+Flash Sale = Best of Both Worlds

-Flash Sale = Good balance between cost and engagement
+Flash Sale promos showed strong ROI and moderate volume.
+This balance makes them ideal for wide campaigns where both profit and engagement matter.

-After-phase = Shows strong post-promo performance

-Hair Care = Most promo-responsive category

-Some regions = High ROI but low volume → expansion potential
+🔹 6.
+Use Data to Refine Strategy

+Rather than applying a uniform promo strategy, results show the need to tailor promos by region, customer segment, and product type.

-✅ Business Impact
+## Business Impact

-Grace Sunday, [25/06/2025 22:03]
-> This dashboard empowers the team to allocate budgets better, prioritize high-performing promotions, and target the right products and segments.
+This dashboard empowers the team to allocate budgets better, prioritize high-performing promotions, and target the right products and segments.
 It turns raw data into actionable marketing decisions.

----

-📎 Conclusion
+## Conclusion

 This project showcases both technical skill and business thinking — from preparing data in Excel, to modeling ROI and sales lift, to building a clean dashboard in Looker Studio, and finally to communicating results through meaningful insights.
 Perfect for marketers, analysts, and decision-makers who want to measure the real impact of their campaigns.

-✅ Your README is ready!
-It includes:

-A professional project overview

-Tools, dataset, formulas, and dashboard features

-Key insights and business value

-A full storytelling script as an optional “How I Told This Story” section